 Annual Investment Allowance (AIA)

-The first £250,000 of the year’s investment in plant and machinery, except for cars, is allowed at 100%.
-This new, temporary increase in the AIA from £25,000 per annum has effect for a two year period from 1 January 2013.
+The first £500,000 of the year’s investment in plant and machinery, except for cars, is allowed at 100%.
+This new, temporary increase in the AIA from £250,000 per annum has effect until 31 December 2015.
 This applies to any size of business, but there are provisions to prevent multiple claiming.
 Businesses are able to allocate their AIA in any way they wish; so it is quite acceptable for them to set their allowance against expenditure qualifying for a lower rate of allowances (such as long-life assets or integral features).

 Tax effect of the AIA